haoliangw/haoliangw.github.io/wavelets.md

 In the above figure, $\omega$ corresponds to the frequency, $\hat{\psi}(\omega)$ is the Fourier transform of the wavelet function $\psi$, the amplitude of $\hat{\psi}(\omega)$ shows how much the wavelet contains certain frequency components, it is centered at $\omega_0$, which termed as the **center frequency**, it is the main frequency component of wavelet $\psi$.
 The support (none-zero part) of $\hat{\psi}(\omega)$ is the frequency band the wavelet contains (wavelet spectrum), when we do the wavelet transform, we multiple this $\hat{\psi}(\omega)$ with the frequencies of the signal ($\hat{f}$), only the frequency components within the support of the wavelet will remain, that is why CWT can act as a **bandpass filter** (only frequencies in a frequency band are passed).

 Also in this figure, from the top to the bottom are three wavelets with different scales (1, 2, 4 respectively), we see that the center frequency has changed along with the scale.
-Bigger the scale, lower the center frequency ($center frequency=\omega/s$).
+Bigger the scale, lower the center frequency ($\omega/s$).
 CWT coefficients at lower scales represent energy in the input signal at higher frequencies, while CWT coefficients at higher scales represent energy in the input signal at lower frequencies.
 Noticed that, the width of the bandpass filter also changed, it is inversely proportional to scale.
 The width of the CWT filters decreases with increasing scale.
 This follows from the uncertainty relationships between the time and frequency support of a signal: the broader the support of a signal in time, the narrower its support in frequency.
 The converse relationship also holds.

 ### Delta Functions
 <div style="text-align: center">